-Page limits: Note the page limit for the Narrative listed in the table above.
-IMLS will remove any additional pages and will not send them to reviewers as part of your application.
+Page limits: Note the page limits for the Narrative listed in the table above.
+IMLS will remove any pages over the limit and will not send them to reviewers as part of your application.

 Naming convention: Use the naming conventions indicated in the table above.
-IMPORTANT: Attachment file names are limited to the following characters: A-Z, a-z, 0-9, underscore (\), hyphen (-), space, and period (.).
+IMPORTANT: Attachment file names are limited to the following characters: A-Z, a-z, 0-9, underscore (), hyphen (-), space, and period (.).
 If attachment file names use any other characters, the application may be rejected by Grants.gov.